Why Do Women Want Breast Augmentation?

 As long as you are not taking narcotics, you may have a small amount of alcohol after a week.
 It can run a higher risk of bleeding and should be avoided initially.

 Smoking affects healing.
-There is no consensus regarding the timing of stopping smoking, but suffice it to say it does affect the body’s healing ability.
+There is no consensus regarding the timing of stopping smoking, but suffice it to say that it does affect the body’s healing ability.
 The effect is not as profound in a small breast implant incision, but as a precaution, heavy smoking should be avoided for several weeks, and any smoking will theoretically slow down wound healing.
 Smoking prior to anesthesia will affect the irritability of the lungs and respiratory system and should be avoided for one to two weeks prior to your surgery to reduce this effect.

 -